messiah singalong chester christian chorale logo

 In March of 1998, Ms. Yovanovich was the recipient of the prestigious Oxnard Gold Medal, First Place Award in the American Traditions Competition in Savannah, Georgia, sponsored by Savannah On Stage.
 She also was Honorable Mention at the 1998 Metropolitan Opera District Auditions, finalist in the 1999 National Federation of Music Clubs Competition, and a winner in the 2000 Connecticut Opera Guild Competition.
 In February of 2003, she made her non-musical debut with Ephrata ACT as Berenice Sadie Brown in Carson McCullers’ “The Member of the Wedding.”
 She is a frequent guest artist and soloist throughout the Central Pennsylvania region.
 Amy is currently Executive Director and vocal instructor for the State Street Academy of Music in Harrisburg.

-TIMOTHY BENTCH - Tenor
+Gary Seydell - Tenor

 STEVEN CONDY - Bass